-Foreign companies, or ‘non-resident’ traders, providing goods or services in Estonia to local businesses or consumers may have to register their business for Estonian VAT.
-They will then have to follow the Estonian VAT compliance rules, including invoicing and VAT rates, as well as pay over any Estonian VAT due.
+Foreign businesses, termed ‘non-resident’ traders, providing goods or services in Estonia to local companies or consumers must comply with Estonian VAT rules.
+This may include the obligation to register their business for Estonian VAT.
+Once registered, they must follow Estonian VAT compliance obligations, including invoicing standards, VAT rates, and submitting returns to the tax authority.

 Read the report to learn about key industry trends, emerging issues, and challenges faced by cross-border sellers and shippers.